rimromrim/rsschool-cv/cv.md

 };
 ```
 ### About my past job: ###
-I worked for 4 years at a factory and at the same time dealt with cryptocurrencies.
+I worked for 4 years at a factory.
 ### Education: ###
 Bachelor of Physics Faculty, majoring in Biotechnical Systems and Technologies
 ### Languages: ###